Caribbean Airlines: Inflight magazine

-Caribbean Beat Magazine, established in 1992, is Caribbean Airlines' complimentary, bi-monthly in-flight magazine.
+Caribbean Beat, established in 1992, is Caribbean Airlines' complimentary, bi-monthly in-flight magazine.
 It has been produced since inception by Media and Editorial Projects Limited.
 When the print magazine had to be temporarily removed from flights because of the COVID-19 pandemic, a digital-only version was introduced in July 2020, followed by a digital-only brand extension called Wanderer by Caribbean Beat in October 2020.
 Caribbean Beat Magazine returned to print format in March 2021.

 Frequent flyer program

 The airline's frequent-flyer program is called Caribbean Miles.
 The three tiers of the program are called Silver, Gold and Executive Gold.

 Destinations

 Caribbean Airlines operates scheduled services to many destinations.

 Interline agreements

 While there was a prior codeshare agreement between the carrier and Air Canada, Caribbean Airlines no longer undertakes these arrangements and instead has the more streamlined interline agreement alongside their partner airlines:

 Caribbean Airlines has also Interline agreements with: